lexikong/maya-mixamo-control-rig/README.md

 ## Requirement
 Maya 2023 or later.

-This tool has only been tested on Windows 11 so far, and it may or may not work on other operating systems.
+This tool has only been tested on Windows 11 so far.
+Compatibility with other operating systems is not guaranteed.

+If you try it on a different platform, I’d appreciate hearing about your experience.
+Feel free to open a new issue [here](https://github.com/lexikong/maya-mixamo-control-rig/issues), whether it works or not on your operating system.

 ## Installation
 1. Download **[MixamoControlRig_v1.0.0.zip](https://github.com/lexikong/maya-mixamo-control-rig/releases/download/v1.0.0/MixamoControlRig_v1.0.0.zip)**.